ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroupMethods.md

 Once the merge operation has been performed, all subsequent DCPower Extension methods can be used on the bundle, and will operate on the pin group as if it were one single pin in the bundle.

 > [!NOTE]
-> The `DCPowerSessionsBundle` must be created using the Pin Group by name.
-Do not create the `DCPowerSessionsBundle` using the individual pin names.
+> The `DCPowerSessionsBundle` must be created using the Merged Pin Group by pin group name when attempting to perform merged operations.
+Do not create the `DCPowerSessionsBundle` using the individual pin names within the Merged Pin Group.

 ## Example Usage